Random matrices: Motivations, history, and applications

 The Wigner surmise is also a very good approximation of the large size limit of the probability density for the distance between consecutive eigenvalues of random matrices.
-Actually, this density is universal, to the extent that it does not depend on the precise probability law of the random matrices, but only on the choice of a matrix ensemble, with real, complex and quaternionic matrices leading to $\beta=1,2,4$ respectively.
-(See Section \ref{sec:laws}.)
+Actually, this density is universal, to the extent that it does not depend on the precise measure of the random matrices, but only on the choice of a matrix ensemble, with real, complex and quaternionic matrices leading to $\beta=1,2,4$ respectively.
+(See \autoref{sec:laws}.)
 This shows that complicated Hamiltonians can be accurately modelled by random matrices.

-On the other hand, the density of the eigenvalues (as opposed to their distances) is not universal.
-In the case of Gaussian random matrices in the limit of infinite size, it is given by the \textbf{Wigner semi-circle law} ,
+On the other hand, the large size limit of the eigenvalue density (as opposed to their distances) is not universal.
+In the case of Gaussian random matrices, it is given by the \textbf{Wigner semi-circle law} ,

 whose name comes from the shape of its graph,